linaro-its/eks-billing-analysis/README.md

 # EKS Billing Analysis

 The EKS Billing Analysis script looks at Cost & Usage Reports for this month and last month and breaks down the AWS infrastructure costs to apportion them to specific GitLab projects/pipelines/jobs or to base costs.
+The script can operate on a "pass-through" basis or it can use a price list based on the number of CPUs used.
+A sample price list JSON file is in this repo.
+The price list **must** quote prices based on per-hour usage, just as AWS does.

 The script is packaged into a Docker container and then configured as a Kubernetes cron job, running on one of the permanent nodes in the infrastructure.